English 370, Winter 2016

 Inflectional affixes are additions we make to a stem that adjust for person, number, tense, or comparative relationships.
 Some languages have a great number of these (Russian, Latin, Spanish), while others have none at all (Chinese, Vietnamese).
 We have just 8 in English: those which attach to verbs (<-s>, <–ing>, <-ed>, <–en>), those which attach to nouns ( <-’s>, <-s>), and those that attach to adjectives (<-er>, <-est>).
 English used to have a much larger number of inflectional morphemes, but most of them have disappeared over the past 800 years.
 (In fact, there is one more that is still used by some people, but has gradually disappeared from most English, whether written or spoken.
 It has been said that at this point in the history of English this inflectional affix is never learned naturally but only through schooling.
 Very few speakers know how to use it, or even try.
 Can you guess what it is?)

 The whole set of English morphemes can be divided into two classes.
-One, the class of closed morphemes, is made up of all the words that a language can't function without.
+One, the class of grammatical morphemes, is made up of all the words that a language can't function without.
 These words are the prepositions, conjunctions, articles, pronouns, and the inflectional affixes of English.
 The number of such words in English changes very rarely.
-They are used very, very frequently--they are in some sense the bones of the language.
-We call this class of morphemes "closed" because it almost never adds new members and it very rarely loses any of those that it already has.
+They are used very, very frequently—they are in some sense the bones of the language.
+We call this class of morphemes "grammatical" because their meaning/use is more a matter of specifying relations between words than referring to things or particular actions.
+The class of grammatical morphemes almost never adds new members and it very rarely loses any of those that it already has.
 In theory we could add a new preposition or conjuction to English, but in fact we don't.
 We can't usually even think of candidates for such new words.
 What new conjunction, say, would we ever need?
-Currently, of course, we have "and," "or," "but," and a goodly number of others--but we probably don't even have a way to think of any new members to this class.
+Currently, of course, we have "and," "or," "but," and a goodly number of others—but we probably don't even have a way to think of any new members to this class.

-The rest of the language's morphemes belong to the class of open morphemes--a class that can, and fairly often does, either add new members or drop others (when we just stop using them).
+The rest of the language's morphemes belong to the class of lexical morphemes—a class that can, and quite often does, either add new members or drop others (when we just stop using them).
 In this class are verbs, nouns, adjectives and adverbs.
-We say of them that they belong to the open class because its membership can change when we add new ones (two new members of the class of open morphemes in English are "email" and "blog," for example), or when we drop old ones ("eft"--it meant "lizard").
+We sometimes also say of them that they belong to the open class because its membership can change when we add new ones (two new members of the class of open morphemes in English are "email" and "blog," for example), or when we drop old ones ("eft"—a morpheme that meant "lizard").
+The grammatical morphemes described above, by contrast, belong to the closed class of morphemes, since we almost never add them to or delete them from our word stock.

 Finally, a word about productive and unproductive morphemes.